Eating Japanese crab カニを食べましょう

 More than a crustacean... an institution

-If you're in Japan in winter, you'll no doubt admire the snowy temples and enjoy the various festivals, but make time to try the local specialties!
+If you're in Japan during winter, you'll no doubt admire the snowy temples and enjoy the various festivals, but make time to try the local specialties!
 Crab is a staple in winter dishes.
-Discover the types of crab you can eat in Japan and how it's prepared and eaten.
+Discover the types of crab you can eat in Japan and how it's prepared and consumed.

-Seafood is hugely popular throughout Japan, thanks to the many varieties of fish, seafood and shellfish that the waters around the country have to offer.
-When winter comes, you can't miss crab, or kani in Japanese, found in many dishes.
-Discover the different species of this animal, a Japanese indulgence.
+Seafood is hugely popular throughout Japan, thanks to the many varieties of fish, seafood, and shellfish that the sea around the country has to offer.
+When winter comes, you can't miss crab, or kani in Japanese found in many dishes, a Japanese indulgence.

 Found in the Pacific Ocean and the Sea of Japan, kegani is a relatively small crab compared to other species consumed in the archipelago, making its flesh more dense and tasty.
 It's more delicate to eat, but crab connoisseurs tend to prefer it over others.
 You can find it quite easily in Hokkaido, a must-visit area if you're going to Japan in winter.
 If you're visiting Sapporo for the Snow Festival, you can try it grilled at one of the many local food stalls.